 The 3-hour driving tour (yes, there is air-conditioning!) takes you to Lady’s Island and St Helena, both rich with Gullah Geechee history.
 You’ll explore one of the first schools for freed slaves, see the island churches, learn their songs, and more.

 If you don’t have time to take the tour, then try to get out to the first school for freed slaves, for a self-guided adventure.
 Penn Center is so important to history, and an important lesson for our kids!

 Don’t skip the movie about the Center and their mission, before you tour the museum-area.

-Sea Island Carriage Company.
-We always take an “overview” tour of destinations we visit, so as to get a lay of the land and peak into the history.
-I am so glad we did this Sea island Carriage Company!
+We always take an “overview” tour of destinations we visit, so as to get a lay of the land and peek into the history.
+I am so glad we did this Sea Island Carriage Company!

-The Chocolate Tree.
+- The Chocolate Tree.
 Word has it Tom Hanks’ assistant picked up chocolate for him here every day during the filming of Forrest Gump.
 And that famous lifelike “box of chocolates”?
-Those weren’t no Russel Stovers.
+Those weren’t no Russell Stovers.
 A bevy of delicious handmade chocolate perfection awaits you here.

 Breakfast and Lunch